Levin Tree Search with Context Models: Convex optimization algorithm

 Optimization is stopped after 200 iterations: if this happens to not be enough to improve the policy significantly to solve more problems, 200 more iterations will be triggered anyway after the next Bootstrap iteration.

 Optimization is also stopped early if the duality gap~\cite{jaggi2013duality} guarantees that the loss is within a factor 2 of the optimum.
-Recall that this roughly means that the bound on the search time is a factor 2 away from the bound on the search time for the \emph{optimal} parameters, which can hardly be much better.
+Recall that this roughly means that the bound on the search time is a factor 2 away from the bound on the search time for the \emph{optimal} parameters.
 The duality gap is calculated every 20 iterations to amortize the computation cost.
 See also \cref{apdx:betasimplex}.

 For the line search, we use some ideas from \citet{truong2021backtracking}: A line search is triggered at each update iteration $t$ where $1\leq t\mod 20\leq 3$, and the learning rate found by the line search is re-used for the next optimization steps as long as there is improvement --- otherwise a line search is triggered too --- and also as the first middle query of the line search in [0, 1].
 We use a (quasi-)exact line search rather than a backtracking line search, as it can make a significant difference on the first iterations, but less so afterwards.